According to the World Population Review, North Dakota’s population reached 788,940 in 2025, marking steady progress in its demographic expansion.

 Projections suggest that North Dakota could see its population climb to 831,543 by the year 2030, underscoring the potential for economic and infrastructural development within the state.

-The growth can be attributed to various factors, including economic opportunities and an improving quality of life.
+The growth can be attributed to various factors, including economic opportunities and improving quality of life in the state as much as over the entire country.

 Analysts and policymakers are taking note, preparing to accommodate and leverage this increase for sustained prosperity.